Primary area of expertise: Product Market Fit

 Coaching focus: Theory of Change, Integration of Jewish Wisdom into Organizational Development, Human Centered Design

-Maya is on faculty of Georgetown University’s Institute for Transformational Leadership, and the Wexner Foundation.
-She publishes widely, online and in print, on the topic of innovation and change, and also blogs about the joys and challenges of motherhood for Kveller.com.
-Maya has lived and worked in Israel, Belarus, China, and Germany.
-She is a graduate of Columbia College and Harvard’s Graduate School of Education, and a 2012 recipient of the Covenant Foundation’s Pomegranate Prize.
-After a over decade in Silicon Valley, Maya, her husband, and their four children have recently relocated to the Big Apple.
+Maya publishes widely, online and in print, on the topic of innovation and change.
+She has lived and worked in Israel, Belarus, China, and Germany.
+She is a graduate of Columbia College and has a Master’s Degree from Harvard’s Graduate School of Education.
+Maya is a 2012 recipient of the Covenant Foundation’s Pomegranate Prize.
+After a decade in Silicon Valley, Maya, her husband Noam Silverman, and their children have recently relocated to the Big Apple.